 Rudyard Kipling (born Bombay, India, 1865; died London, England, January 18, 1936) was a poet, novelist, and short story writer.
 He wrote more than three hundred stories, and he is best known for his works about the India he loved.
 Among his most famous works are The Jungle Book and Just So Stories.
 He won the 1907 Nobel Prize for Literature.
 Idea: Children could change one of his stories into a play, and then they could perform it.
 Children can read his works at: Project Gutenberg.

-Mercer Mayer (born Little Rock, Arkansas, 1943) is a children’s author and illustrator.
+Mercer Mayer (born Little Rock, Arkansas, 1943) is a children’s book author and illustrator.
 He has written and/or illustrated more than 300 books.
 He is known for his many books about his Little Critter character.
 However, he has illustrated works by other authors, including John D. Fitzgerald’s The Great Brain Series.
 Children could visit his SUPER website, including videos, activities, games, and coloring sheets, at: Little Critter.